 Function f2 is stored in a file a3.c

 All these files, i.e., a1.c, a2.c, and a3.c, is fed to the compiler.
-Whose output is the corresponding object files which is the machine code.
+Whose output is the corresponding object files which are the machine code.

 The next step is integrating all these object files into a single .exe file with the help of linker.
 The linker will club all these files together and produces the .exe file.

-Let's look at the process for JAVA.
-In your main you have two methods f1 and f2.
+Now in this JVM tutorial, let’s look at the process for JAVA.
+In your main, you have two methods f1 and f2.

-- main method is stored in file a1.java
+- The main method is stored in file a1.java

-- f1 is stored in file as a2.java
+- f1 is stored in a file as a2.java

-- f2 is stored in file as a3.java
+- f2 is stored in a file as a3.java

-The compiler will compile the three files and produces a corresponding .class file which consists of BYTE code.
+The compiler will compile the three files and produces 3 corresponding .class file which consists of BYTE code.
 Unlike C, no linking is done.